 - Pampering: Why not organise a massage therapist to come to the office for expert neck rubs?

 - Team lunches: Shout the team to a lunch, whether it is in the office or at an outside venue.
 Who said there’s no such thing as a free lunch?

 - Movie night: Who doesn’t like a double movie pass to the film of their choice, especially when it’s an ultimate Gold Pass Package with reclining armchairs and personalised waiter service?

 - Theme park tickets: A yearly ticket to a theme park will reward not only the employee with young kids but his or her whole family.

 - Gift card: A gift card at a store used regularly by the employee is always appreciated.
 Otherwise a Visa card offers a wider choice of redemption.

-Flowers, chocolates, hand-written ‘Thank You’ notes, widely circulated emails or intranet posts are all valued and appreciated methods of thanking staff for going above and beyond just doing their job.
+Flowers, chocolates, hand-written “Thank You” notes, widely circulated emails or intranet posts are all valued and appreciated methods of thanking staff for going above and beyond just doing their job.
 Placing importance on staff recognition now will pay dividends in the long run.
-And the bonus is that it makes the workplace a happy one!
+And, the bonus for employers is, it makes for a happy workplace!